Salvation Army Housing Victoria (SAHV)

 Privacy and Confidentiality

-SAH is subject to the Commonwealth Privacy Act 1988, the Information Privacy Principles Instructions issued in July 1992 as well as the State Records Act 1997 which govern the collection, security, use and disclosure of personal information and health information respectively.
+SAHV is subject to the Australian Privacy Principles in the Privacy Act 1988 (Cwth), the Information Privacy Principles in the Privacy and Data Protection Act 2014 (Vic) as well as the Health Privacy Principles in the Health Records Act 2001 (Vic) which govern the collection, security, use and disclosure of personal information and health information respectively.

-- Personal information about you that helps us find accommodation
+- Collect personal information about you that helps us find accommodation

 - Give your phone contact number to contractors to arrange repairs with your consent